OmniDB/doc/en/src/02_installation.md

 Open OmniDB in your favorite browser
 ```

-Starting on version 2.1.0, OmniDB server comes with a configuration file
-`omnidb.conf` that enables the user to specify parameters such as port and
-listening address.
-Also, 2.1.0 enables us to start the server with SSL, this
-requires a certificate and is configured in the same configuration file.

 ### OmniDB User Database

 Since version 2.4.0, upon initialization both server and app will create a file
+`~/.omnidb/omnidb-app/omnidb.db` (for OmniDB app) or
-`~/.omnidb/omnidb.db` in the user home directory, if it does not exist.
-That is
+`~/.omnidb/omnidb-server/omnidb.db` (for OmniDB server) in the user home
+directory, if it does not exist.
+That can be confirmed by the message *OmniDB
-being done by the message *OmniDB successfully migrated user database from
+successfully migrated user database from version 0.0.0 to version 2.4.0* you saw
-version 0.0.0 to version 2.4.0* you saw above.
-This file is also called **user
+above.
+This file is also called **user database** and contains user data.
+If it
-database** and contains user data.
-If it already exists, then OmniDB will check
+already exists, then OmniDB will check whether the version of the server matches
-whether the version of the server matches the version of the user database:
+the version of the user database:

 ```bash
 user@machine:~$ sudo omnidb-server